Macrometacorp/docs/docs/cep/stream-worker-tasks/publish-unpublish-stream-workers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to publish stream workers in Macrometa.
+This page explains how to publish stream Macrometa workers.
 After you [create a stream worker](create-stream-worker), you must publish it in order for it to run.
 If you want to stop it from running, then you can unpublish it.

 <Tabs groupId="operating-systems">
 <TabItem value="console" label="Web Console">